Front porch campaign

 Clifford Berryman's cartoon depiction of Eugene V. Debs' campaign from prison satirizes Warren G. Harding's front porch campaign in the Election of 1920.

-A front porch campaign is a electoral campaign used in American politics in which the candidate remains close to or at home where they issue written statements and give speeches to supporters who come to visit.
+A front porch campaign is an electoral campaign used in American politics in which the candidate remains close to or at home where they issue written statements and give speeches to supporters who come to visit.
 The candidate largely does not travel around or otherwise actively campaign.
 The presidential campaigns of James A. Garfield in 1880, Benjamin Harrison in 1888, William McKinley in 1896, and Warren G. Harding in 1920 are perhaps the best-known front porch campaigns.

 James A. Garfield

 James A. Garfield was the Republican nominee for the 1880 presidential election.
 He ran against the Democrats' nominee Winfield Scott Hancock.
 Garfield won the close election by less than 10,000 votes.
 In Mentor, Ohio, Garfield stayed at home honoring campaigning traditions at the time that emulated George Washington's presidency.
 Garfield gave out short speeches on his front lawn where he spoke about "The future of colored men", "The possibilities of life", " The immortality of ideas", and "German citizens".